Fermalt/Fermalt/README.md

 ### Hey !

-Here are the different technologies i'm using in my projects :
+Look about my competences and my current projects 😉

 # 🖥️ Web and mobile development :
 - Java and Kotlin💛 (worst language i like to use) and sometimes a bit of python